-THE life of a man who inspired hundreds of young people will be celebrated at a special get-together.
+THE life of a man who inspired hundreds of young people was celebrated at a special get-together.

 For more than 20 years, during the 60s to the 80s, Ken Stokes helped run Ellesmere Port Boys Club and later the Oasis Club, encouraging many young people to realise their dreams.